-Before you continue, make sure you’ve read my posts about habit especially the one about the science behind how habits work.
-In that post, I described how habits are governed by Triggers, Routines, and Rewards and the story of Pepsodent illustrates the same principles in a lucid manner.
+Before you continue, make sure you’ve read my articles about habits especially the one about the science behind how habits work.
+In that article, I described how habits are governed by Triggers, Routines, and Rewards and the story of Pepsodent illustrates the same principles in a lucid manner.

 Claude Hopkins was a prominent advertiser who lived in America around the time of World War 1.
 He had a unique ability to advertise products in such a way that they became instant hits in the marketplace.
 He had turned many previously unknown products into household names.
 His secret was habit.

 He knew how to align the products with the daily habits of people by making sure that the use of the product is triggered by some activity that people do daily.

 For instance, he made Quaker Oats famous by telling people that ‘eating it in the morning as a breakfast cereal will provide you with energy for the whole day’.
 So he connected the product (oats) with an activity that people do every day (breakfast) and promised a reward (energy for the whole day).

 Claude Hopkins, the genius, now faced a predicament.
 He was approached by an old friend who said that he had experimented with some chemicals and had made the ultimate dental cleaning concoction that he called Pepsodent.